cherrow/Java_OO_Bootcamp_01/README.md

 # Java_OO_Bootcamp_01

- This is the demo of a class named possibility, which abstracts the possibility of one thing.
+ This is the demo of a class named PossibleThing, which abstracts the properties and behaviors of one thing that could happen.

 ## Local build

 * Build lib: ```` gradlew build````

 * Run test: ```` gradlew test````

+## Description

+* The things mentioned in this demo are independent irrelevant events